nep-pack/NonlinearEigenproblems.jl/README.md

 A nonlinear eigenvalue problem is the problem to determine a scalar *λ* and a vector *v* such that *<p align="center">M(λ)v=0</p>* where *M* is an nxn-matrix depending on a parameter.
-This package is a first version of algorithms for nonlinear eigenvalue problems in julia.
+This package provides state-of-the-art algorithms to solve this problem, as well as easy access to benchmark applications.

 # How to use it?